ilfur/dbstat_helidon/README.md

 The other Deployment defines a Verrazzano Application (a plain Kubernetes Cluster with Verrazzano installation required) which includes Logging with ElasticSearch, SSL Access to a Load Balancer using Istio and Keycloak, Monitoring with Prometheus/Grafana, Network Visualisation with Istio and Kiali.

 To install the application:
-1) the plain, regular way
+1) In the plain, regular way
 * clone the project to You local drive and hop into the "helidon-db-status" subdirectory git clone https://ilfur/dbstat_helidon cd helidon-db-status